criteo/criteo-api-java-sdk/sdks/marketingsolutions_preview/docs/AnalyticsApi.md

 /preview/categories/report

-With this endpoint you can analyse what are the categories of the placements&#39; domains your ads are placed in.
+With this endpoint you can analyse what are the categories of the placements&#39; domains your ads are placed in.  &lt;br/&gt;&lt;br/&gt;  This endpoint supports data retrieval for up to three months in the past.

 ### Example